xc2450/TransformerLM/README.md

 ### SwiGLU vs. SiLU
 <img width="1999" height="1051" alt="image6" src="https://github.com/user-attachments/assets/196260c0-08a6-4242-a85e-e246e4b7135e" />

-* For SiLU, d_ ff is set to 4 × d_model, to approximately match the parameter count of the SwiGLU feed-forward network.
+* For SiLU, d_ff is set to 4 × d_model, to approximately match the parameter count of the SwiGLU feed-forward network.

 ### number of KV heads in GQA
 <img width="1999" height="1051" alt="image8" src="https://github.com/user-attachments/assets/c73f0a28-3536-41aa-8c13-2d7016dd7f12" />

 * GQA can provide up to an 8x reduction in memory for the KV cache with no degradation in perplexity.
-* During pretraining, many attention heads might converge to learn similar syntactic, positional, or coarse semantic patterns.
-A single KV might be sufficient to capture all the information.
+* A single KV might be sufficient to capture all the information as many attention heads might converge to learn similar patterns during pretraining.

 ## Post-training
 ### SFT